fcdimitr/sgtsnepi/paper.md

 algorithm has successfully assisted scientific discoveries, as reported in numerous articles in Nature and Science magazines.
 However, previous t-SNE algorithms and software are limited in two aspects:

-The algorithms require that the data points be in a metric space and the associated graph (internally generated) be regular with a constant degree.
+(i) The algorithms require that the data points be in a metric space and the associated graph (internally generated) be regular with a constant degree.
 In many real-world networks, the vertices do not readily reside in a metric space, their degrees of connections vary greatly, far from constant.

-The software is limited in practical use either to small graphs/networks or to embedding of $d<3$ dimensions.
+(ii) The software is limited in practical use either to small graphs/networks or to embedding of $d<3$ dimensions.

 We remove these limitations.
 SG-t-SNE-$\Pi$ admits arbitrary large,